dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ```
 No change to existing behaviour is proposed.

-## Default arguments
+### Default arguments

-In satisfying the statement above "The user should not experience edge cases, or differences in functionality...", it should be that default args are applicable to `ref` args as with non-`ref` args.
+In satisfying the goal that 'the user should not experience edge cases, or differences in functionality', it should be that default args are applicable to `ref` args as with non-`ref` args.

-If the user does not supply an argument and a default arg is specified, the default arg is selected as usual and populates a temporary, just as if the user supplied a literal manually.
+If the user does not supply an argument and a default arg is specified, the default arg is selected as usual and populates a temporary, just as if the user supplied the argument manually.

 In this case, an interesting circumstantial opportunity appears where the compiler may discern that construction is expensive, and construct a single immutable instance for reuse.
 This shall not be specified functionality, but it may be a nice opportunity nonetheless.

-## `@safe`ty implications
+### `@safe`ty implications

 There are no implications on `@safe`ty.
 There are no additions or changes to allocation or parameter passing schemes.
 D already states that arguments received by `ref` shall not escape, so passing temporaries is not dangerous from an escaping/dangling-reference point of view.

 The user is able to produce the implicit temporary described in this proposal manually, and pass it with identical semantics; any potential safety implications are already applicable to normal stack args.
 This proposal adds nothing new.

-## Why not `auto ref`?
+### Why not `auto ref`?

 A frequently proposed solution to this situation is to receive the arg via `auto ref`.